suncoast-devs/handbook/lessons/react-state/index.md

 ## Back to our regularly scheduled lesson

-Now that we have the handling function we can update our `<button>` to execute that function each time it is clicked.
+Now that we have the handling function, we can update our `<button>` to execute that function each time it is clicked.

 ```jsx